Ketamine Dosage

 Some who choose the rectal administration route use a syringe with the needle removed.
 The desired dosage can be put in the syringe, inserted (using lubricant) and injected.
 Rectal use is similar to oral in that it has a lower peak, but longer duration.

 It is common to have muscle pain when injecting larger doses of liquid Ketamine into muscle tissue.
 The pain can continue for several days if it is not administered properly.
-The muscle soreness can be somewhat controlled by using a very fine (around 22 gauge) needle and by injecting very slowly.
-It should take 15-30 or more seconds to inject a dose into a muscle.
+The muscle soreness can be somewhat controlled by using a very fine needle (25-29 gauge) and by injecting very slowly.
+Too large a needle (low gauge) is painful.
+Too small a needle (high gauge) is too delicate and can bend.
+[Thanks to 2020 contributors who have helped us improve our info about preferred gauges.)
+It should take 10-30 or more seconds to inject a dose into a muscle.
 If you feel it begin to sting, slow down the injection rate.
 IM and IV administration generally produce a higher peak, and a shorter overall duration than other methods.

 Food should not be consumed within an hour and one-half before ketamine use, and should be avoided for longer periods of time if possible as nausea and vomiting are not uncommon.
 As always, it should be noted that dosages and reactions vary greatly depending on the individual.
 Following are charts showing approximate ketamine dosages in mg (by administration type).